-Hydrodynamically, how can we improve swimming time?
+Hydrodynamically, how can we improve our swimmer's 400 m time by improving her swim time (i.e. neglecting start and turn times)?
 First, it is important to note that there is no ideal body position that can be used for everyone, so individual testing will be needed to determine each swimmer's optimum.
-However, we can point to several technique parameters that could be manipulated to improve swimming time:
+However, we can point to several technique parameters that could be manipulated to improve swimming time by reducing drag:

-- The lead arm (recovery arm) should stretch in front of the head of the swimmer as the propulsion arm pushes backwards.
+- The lead arm (recovery arm) should stretch in front of the head/shoulder of the swimmer as the propulsion arm pushes backwards.
 This should reduce wave formation by increasing the effective body length and reducing pressures at the head that might cause a bow wave build-up.
-It will also reduce form drag, by allowing water to separate earlier and travel around the body with less impedance, thus reducing turbulence and energy loss, and by maintaining an optimum pitch angle (Box 14.1). - The head should be slightly tucked face down in the water, to minimise wave and form drag by keeping more of the body under water and increasing the streamlined shape of the body. - The amplitude of the leg kick should be as small as possible for a given power requirement, since increasing kick amplitude increases frontal surface area and, therefore, form drag.
-However, a small kick reduces wave (and total) drag and so should be maintained at all times. - The body must maintain good alignment with the direction of swim; any pitch or yaw of the body will increase the frontal surface area and increase form drag (the effects of body roll are complicated and beyond the scope of this chapter). - The use of appropriate swimwear might reduce form, wave and surface drag.
+It may also reduce form drag, by allowing water to diverge earlier and travel around the body with less impedance, thus reducing turbulence and energy loss.
+Importantly, it will also help to balance the buoyancy and weight forces on the body, and therefore help to maintain an optimum pitch angle (Box 14.1). - The head should be positioned face down in the water to minimise wave and form drag by keeping more of the body under water and increasing the streamlined shape of the body.
+It can also balance the body better in the water, to reduce the pitch angle and therefore reduce the effective frontal surface area. - The amplitude of the leg kick should be as small as possible for a given power

+- requirement, since increasing kick amplitude increases frontal surface area and, therefore, form drag.
+However, a small kick reduces wave (and total) drag and so can be maintained if needed (we'll discuss the kick more in the next chapter). - The body must maintain good alignment with the direction of swim; any pitch or yaw of the body will increase the frontal surface area and increase form drag (the effects of body roll are complicated and beyond the scope of this chapter). - The use of appropriate swimwear might reduce form, wave and surface drag.